Holidays in Sicily, Italy

 The food is an experience in itself.
 Made with love and served with pride.

-There are many interesting towns, some of which we list below.
+There are many interesting towns in Sicily, some of which we list below.

 Trapani is the main town in the province located on the Sicilian west coast.
 With its approximately 70.000 inhabitants it is a quite big, but still cosy harbor town.